GavinDmello/Mumbo/README.md

 # Mumbo

-A simple key value store written in Golang.
+A simple in memory key value store written in Golang.

 ## Operations list